msayed6789/Fire_System_Embedded_Proj/README.md

 # Fire_System_Embedded_Proj
-This project is designed to identify elevated temperature and smoke levels.
-It autonomously decides to activate the fan or initiate system lockdown.
-Unauthorized access is prevented through a password, and indicators signal high temperature or smoke occurrences.
+This project serves to detect elevated temperature and smoke, determining whether to activate the fan or initiate system lockdown, accessible only with the correct password.
+Indicators display high temperature or smoke, and a reset password button allows real-time password changes.